 As for which island to choose, Koh Samui has moved on from its backpacker days so you can add a touch of luxury to your roster of full-moon parties.
 For old-school partying the night away, Koh Pha-Ngan is the place to be.
 Elsewhere, Koh Phi Phi is activity central with diving and boat trips aplenty and the sleepy sands of Koh Chang and Koh Yao are proper island paradise

 Palawan is in a league of its own when it comes to unforgettable island getaways: its translucent emerald waters and endless expanses of unspoiled sand are the stuff of dreams.
 You could beach hop all the way from El Nido’s exquisite shores to Balabac’s stunning sandbars and never tire of its beauty.
 Winter is a great time to make the most of them too, with the dry season bringing 30C temperatures.

-An underrated archipelago off Africa’s west coast, Cape Verde’s magnificent landscapes, year-round hot climate and renowned Creole hospitality are certainly worth raving about.
+An underrated archipelago off Africa’s west coast, Cape Verde’s magnificent landscapes, year-round hot climate and Creole hospitality are certainly worth raving about.

-Sal and Boa Vista are the country’s most popular islands, their heavenly shorelines and beachfront hotels making for ideal flop-and-drop holidays.
+Sal and Boa Vista are the country’s most popular islands, their heavenly shorelines and beachfront hotels making for ideal fly-and-flop holidays.
 On Sal, you can spend your days kicking back on sandy shores, spotting lemon sharks and windsurfing.
-Less developed Boa Vista, meanwhile, is ideal for off-road desert adventures, shipwreck diving and loggerhead turtle spotting.
+Less developed Boa Vista, meanwhile, is ideal for off-road desert adventures*, shipwreck diving and loggerhead turtle spotting.

 Elsewhere, São Vicente’s Mindelo is the hub for culture and music, Maio is an oasis of unspoilt beaches, and the green valleys and volcanic peaks of Santo Antão are a haven of hiking trails.